 Set off the coastline of Fiji’s main island, the Mamanuca archipelago has long been a sunny playground for winter-white Australians.
-Its newest, most hotly anticipated opening is Six Senses Fiji, which pulled open the timber doors on its 24 thatched-roof villas on April 14.
+Its newest, most hotly anticipated opening is Six Senses Fiji, which pulled open the timber doors on its 24 thatched-roof villas in April this year.
 The hotel group has resorts and spas in far-flung locations such as Portugal’s Douro Valley and the Maldives.

 This is its first foray into the South Pacific, sharing the main island with the six-star, adults-only Likuliku and the quality family Malolo Island resort.
 Six Senses hasn’t strayed from traditional Fijian architecture – you’ll find the requisite pitched thatch ceilings and palm trees, and there’s local seafood, coffee and beer on the menus, which have a strong focus on organic and raw cuisines.